glydrfreak/vSpeedVario-mini/README.md

     <td width=66%>
       <ul>
         <h3>iOS App by Renevision--</h3>
         v^SPEED Vario is now compatible with the World's most popular Paragliding app!
-Flyskyhy is an unbeatable iPhone application when it comes to flying. v^Speed Vario is currently using the same protocol as SkyDrop variometers, so in the app when selecting your device, you must choose SkyDrop for the time being.
+Flyskyhy is an unbeatable iPhone application when it comes to flying. v^Speed Vario is currently using the same protocol as SkyDrop variometers, so in the app when selecting your device, you must choose SkyDrop.
       </ul>
     </td>
   </tr>